bmtron/youtube-theater-server/README.md

 ### DELETE /api/rooms/:room_id
 Allows the ability to delete specific rooms based on the ID of the room in the database.

+### POST /api/login
+Handles the login authentication.
+Checks for valid username and password, and will return 'user_name or password invalid' for either username or password being incorrect.
+Creates a JWT upon successful validation that is passed to the client.

 ## Scripts

 Start the application `npm start`